elistark06/debate-chatbot/README.md

 > this is adding an environment variable that lets you address the anthropic api using your key

 #### FINALLY:
-> Run the program using a python debugger,
+> run the program using a python debugger,
 >
 > in the console a response from the llm should be printed